Big Sur Land Trust: Board of trustees

-Changes mission emphasis
+Shifts mission

 When it was founded in 1978, the trust's mission was to conserve important waters and lands along California's Central Coast and focus on purchasing property for conservation in perpetuity.
-It has emphasized conserving unique landscapes on the California central coast including stream spawning beds for threatened steelhead trout, coastal redwoods, grasslands and oak woodlands.
-Along with its land acquisition and conservation easements activities, the trust engages in environmental education.
+In 2012, their mission was, "to conserve the significant lands and waters of California's Central Coast for all generations."
+It emphasized conserving unique landscapes on California's central coast including stream spawning beds for threatened steelhead trout, coastal redwoods, grasslands and oak woodlands.
+In 2009, it added environmental education and a youth outdoor program.

-In 2014, as land values increased and public agency budgets shrank, the trust remodeled how it presents itself to the public, shifting away from emphasizing its considerable land holdings to focus on the well-being of people and land stewardship on the Central Coast.
-It's striving to allow more people to gain access to the land it has protected.
-The trust now manages several properties within Monterey County.
+In 2013, as land values increased and public agency budgets shrank, the trust shifted from purchasing additional land holdings to focus on the well-being of people and land stewardship on the Central Coast.
+Its mission As of 2023 is "to inspire love of land across generations, conservation of our unique Monterey County landscapes, and access to outdoor experiences for all."

+While it formerly stated it was striving to allow more people to gain access to the land it has protected, in 2013 it stated that the land it owned was not open to the public due to limited infrastructure and the need to maintain the quality of the environment.
+As of 2023, the trust had no plans to add infrastructure, but only "maintain the trail systems, roads, and infrastructure."

+The trust manages several properties within Monterey County.
 The most southern property is the Circle M Ranch near Lucia, California and the most northern properties are the Vierra Ranch and Rancho Colinas in the Gabilan Mountain foothills.

 First land deal

 In February 1978, as the trust was being formed, it received an undivided half-interest in 26 acre just north of the Esalen Institute from its co-founder Michael Murphy.
 The national Trust for Public Land held the half-interest in the Esalen land until the Big Sur trust's federal tax-exempt status was approved by the Internal Revenue Service.
 Founding member Peter Harding donated the $1,250 filing fee.
 The mother of one of Murphy's neighbors gave the trust leaders about $2,000 to help start the land fund.
-The trust still owns the land.
+As of 2023, the trust owned 5 acre at that site.